915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Each module has its own private namespace, which is used as the global namespace by all functions defined in the module.
-Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a userâs global variables.
-On the other hand, if you know what you are doing you can touch a moduleâs global variables with the same notation used to refer to its functions, `modname.itemname`.
+Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user’s global variables.
+On the other hand, if you know what you are doing you can touch a module’s global variables with the same notation used to refer to its functions, `modname.itemname`.

 Modules can import other modules.
 It is customary but not required to place all [`import`](../reference/simple_stmts.html#import) statements at the beginning of a module (or script, for that matter).
-The imported module names, if placed at the top level of a module (outside any functions or classes), are added to the moduleâs global namespace.
+The imported module names, if placed at the top level of a module (outside any functions or classes), are added to the module’s global namespace.

-There is a variant of the [`import`](../reference/simple_stmts.html#import) statement that imports names from a module directly into the importing moduleâs namespace.
+There is a variant of the [`import`](../reference/simple_stmts.html#import) statement that imports names from a module directly into the importing module’s namespace.
 For example: